grosser/smusher/README.markdown

 TODO
 ====
+ - only optimize 'new' images -> save time when doing on each deploy
- - use rest-client rather than curl
+ - use ruby library rather than curl
- - windows support?
+ - support `smusher images/*.png` ?

 Author
 ======